 Asia, the world’s largest and most diverse continent.
 This makes it a perfect place to explore and discover numerous different experiences.
 This article is geared towards giving you a brief overview of the city and what life is like there for those visiting and for those who plan to stay longer term.

 The cities are not ranked but in alphabetical order by country, then by city.
 I have also inputted the cost of living rankings from Numbeo.
 This compares each city’s cost of living to that of New York which is 100.
 Therefore, any place with less is cheaper, a higher figure means more expensive.
+Just a note that this is not a ranking, cities are in alphabetical order.

 Table of Contents